 where $\mathbf{n}=\text{N}_i-\text{C}\alpha_i$ and $\mathbf{c}=\text{C}_i-\text{C}\alpha_i$.
-The three unit vectors unambiguously define the orientation of each amino acid residue. \item A one-hot representation of amino acid identity, when available. \end{itemize} The set of edges is $\mathcal{E}=\{\mathbf{e}_{i\rightarrow j}\}_{i\neq j}$ for all $i, j$ where $\mathfrak{v}_i$ is among the $k=30$ nearest neighbors of $\mathfrak{v}_j$ as measured by the distance between their C$\alpha$ atoms.
-This is motivated by the fact that if two entities have a relational dependency they are likely to be close together in space.
-Each edge has an embedding $\mathbf{h}^{(i\rightarrow j)}_e$ with the following features: \begin{itemize} \item The unit vector in the direction of C$\alpha_i-\text{C}\alpha_j$. \item The radial basis encoding of the distance $\text{RBF}(||\text{C}\alpha_i-\text{C}\alpha_j||_2)$. \item A sinusoidal encoding of $i-j$ as described in \citet{vaswani2017attention}, representing distance along the backbone. \end{itemize} In our notation, each feature vector $\mathbf{h}$ is a concatenation of scalar and vector features as described above.
+This vector, along with the forward and reverse unit vectors, unambiguously define the orientation of each amino acid residue. \item A one-hot representation of amino acid identity, when available. \end{itemize} The set of edges is $\mathcal{E}=\{\mathbf{e}_{j\rightarrow i}\}_{i\neq j}$ for all $i, j$ where $\mathfrak{v}_j$ is among the $k=30$ nearest neighbors of $\mathfrak{v}_i$ as measured by the distance between their C$\alpha$ atoms.
+Each edge has an embedding $\mathbf{h}^{(j\rightarrow i)}_e$ with the following features: \begin{itemize} \item The unit vector in the direction of C$\alpha_j-\text{C}\alpha_i$. \item The encoding of the distance $||\text{C}\alpha_j-\text{C}\alpha_i||_2$ in terms of Gaussian radial basis functions.\footnote{We use 16 Gaussian radial basis functions with centers evenly spaced between 0 and 20 angstroms.} \item A sinusoidal encoding of $j-i$ as described in \citet{vaswani2017attention}, representing distance along the backbone. \end{itemize} In our notation, each feature vector $\mathbf{h}$ is a concatenation of scalar and vector features as described above.
 Collectively, these features are sufficient for a complete description of the protein backbone.
-In particular, whereas previous graph-based representations depended on scalar edge embeddings to represent relative orientations and positions, we are able to directly encode the absolute orientations of each amino acid and relative positions in the equivalent of fewer real-valued channels.